Octavius-Dante/Arthelais/ex_17/Readme.md

 - *<b>App.view.xml</b> is the starting view of the app- the is the first view component js calls central view*

 - *<b>Container control</b> is part of App.view.xml (app container, split app container) it contains other views inside (view.xml)*
-  *this container control is Responsible for naviagtion between the views*
+  *this container control is Responsible for navigation between the views*

 - *<b>view.xml</b> regular views which contains screen elements*